Monday, September 28, 2015

 Tonight we cooked our black pepper and worcestershire sausages that we purchased from the Tender Spot Butchery in Kununurra.
 They were delicious and went well with our mashed potato peas and corn.
 The sun has disappeared for the evening and the vans temperature at 7:10 is still 30 degrees.
 Today we drove 442 kilometres.

-Lovely evenings sleep with the temperature at 23.4 degrees at 6:30.
-Strange to wake and not having perfectly blue skies like we have experienced for the past two months.
+Lovely evening's sleep with the temperature at 23.4 degrees at 6:30.
+Strange to wake and not see perfectly blue skies like we have experienced for the past two months.
 We left our site at 7:45 to the news that Malcolm Turnbull was the new Prime Minister.

-We stopped for morning tea at the Three Ways before turning east onto the Barkly Highway where we stopped 186 km later for lunch at the Barkly Homestead.
-From here we continued onto Avon Downs rest area for the evening.
-The rest area is opposite the Police Station and 70 km west of Camooweal just over the border in Queensland.
-Today we traveled 625 km.
+We stopped for morning tea at the Three Ways before turning east onto the Barkly Highway, where we stopped 186 km later for lunch at the Barkly Homestead.
+From here, we continued to Avon Downs rest area for the evening.
+The rest area is opposite the police station and 70 km west of Camooweal, just over the border in Queensland.
+Today, we travelled 625 km.

-Just over an hour later after leaving Avon Downs we stopped in Camooweal to empty our toilet cassette and top up one of our non-potable tanks.
-It was 189 km to Mt Isa where we shopped and topped up our fuel before traveling 53 km to camp again at Corella Dam.
-It was very busy when we were here in July but now it was much easier to have that water view with about twenty groups camped here.
+Just over an hour after leaving Avon Downs, we stopped in Camooweal to empty our toilet cassette and top up one of our non-potable tanks.
+It was 189 km to Mt Isa, where we shopped and refilled our fuel before travelling 53 km to camp again at Corella Dam.
+It was very busy when we visited in July, but now it was much easier to enjoy that water view with about twenty groups camping here.

-We had our last camp over meal tonight before we again start to stay mostly in caravan parks.
-Tonight's meat was rack of lamb with the usual trimmings and included peas and mint sauce.
+We had our last camp meal tonight before we start staying mostly in caravan parks again.
+Tonight's meat was rack of lamb with the usual trimmings, including peas and mint sauce.
 The meat is from that amazing butcher in Kununurra.

 There are two caravan parks in Normanton.
-When we were here in 2012 we stayed at the Normanton Tourist Park which is in the town centre so decided we would stay there again.
-This time however the park looks tired and rundown.
+When we were here in 2012, we stayed at the Normanton Tourist Park, which is in the town centre, so we decided to stay there again.
+However, this time the park looks tired and rundown.
 Its only saving grace is the swimming pool.